AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/curate.md

 ---
-description: Curation lets you limit components before sharing a project.
+description: Learn how to curate projects in Analysis Workspace.
+Curation limits access to components before you share a project.
 keywords: Analysis Workspace curation
-title: Curate projects
+title: Curate Projects
 feature: Curate and Share
 role: User, Admin
 exl-id: 5e23be83-586a-4543-9be9-65c631b8b0b7